zentrick/iab-vast-loader/README.md

 Loads IAB VAST tag trees using a preorder depth first strategy.
 The package is statically typed using [Flow](https://flow.org).
 [Observable streams](http://npmjs.com/package/rxjs) are used to update the consumer in time with new VAST documents.

-This is a major rewrite from the [earlier version](https://github.com/zentrick/iab-vast-loader/tree/v0.8.0) of this package with the main benefit that it asynchronously fetches the complete VAST document tree.
-The previous version of this package used [promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) and waited for the complete VAST tree to be fetched.
-One failing VAST document within the tree, made it fail completely.
-Cancellation semantics were also absent, by using Observables, we get them for free.
+This package exposes two functions: `loadVast()` and `vastToAd()`.

-The new implementation gives you a `loadVast()` function that returns an Observable which allows you to react on failures and offers you the choice to continue listening for subsequent VAST documents in the tree.
-It also delivers you a newly VAST document right away (preserving preorder depth first traversal semantics), instead of waiting for the whole tree to be fetched.
+`loadVast()` is responsible for actually loading the VAST tree, it returns a stream of VAST objects, which allows you to react on failures and offers you the choice to continue listening for subsequent VAST documents in the tree.
+It also delivers you a new VAST document right away (preserving preorder depth first traversal semantics), instead of waiting for the whole tree to be fetched.

-It also gives you a `vastToAd()` function to map the a stream of VAST objects to a stream of Ad objects (both Wrapper and InLine), also in preorder depth first order.
+It also gives you a `vastToAd()` function to map the stream of VAST objects to a stream of Ad objects (both Wrapper and InLine), also in preorder depth first order.
 This gives you the right abstraction on which you can easily build further upon, using the RxJS `filter()` operator to for example only return `InLine` elements.

 ## Usage